kraken-robotics/The-Kraken-Pathfinding/README.md

 ### Downloading the last stable version

-You can download the .jar file here: https://github.com/PFGimenez/The-Kraken-Pathfinding/releases/download/v1.1.0/kraken.jar
+You can download the .jar file here: https://github.com/PFGimenez/The-Kraken-Pathfinding/releases/download/v1.1.2/kraken.jar

 ### Getting the source

-If you want the latest stable version, clone this repository:
+If you want the latest version, clone this repository:

     $ git clone https://github.com/PFGimenez/The-Kraken-Pathfinding.git

-If you want the latest **experimental** version, clone this repository:

-    $ git clone -b v1.2 --single-branch https://github.com/PFGimenez/The-Kraken-Pathfinding.git

 ### Compiling